lsst/rtn-087/index.rst

 * Assignee (this is the group lead for the assigned group, or the default manager (Eduardo) if that person doesn’t exist in JIRA).
 * Add Manager (Eduardo) as a watcher
 * Priority (still need to match these with JIRA values?).
+* Components: Planned Maintenance
 * Target execution date of the maintenance used as the Due Date in Jira.
 * Link to OpenMAINT maintenance activity.
-* Suggested text for body of the ticket:
+* Suggested text for description of the ticket:
-  This is a maintenance activity from OpenMAINT.
-  The group lead should confirm their group will be doing this work, then assign an appropriate technician/point-of-contact in JIRA, and get the activity in the work schedule.
+  This is a maintenance activity from OpenMAINT: (name of maintenance activity) The group lead should confirm their group will be doing this work, then assign an appropriate technician/point-of-contact in JIRA, and get the activity in the work schedule.
   The technician/point-of-contact will START PROGRESS on the JIRA ticket, and then move to OpenMAINT to perform the work.
   Within OpenMAINT, the technician/point-of-contact will execute the maintenance activity, follow activity instructions provided, record progress, and close the maintenance activity.
   They do not need to return to JIRA, all updates will be automatic.
-  See (link to document or confluence page) for reminders on how to execute the workflow in OpenMAINT.
+  See (link to document or confluence page, to be provided) for reminders on how to execute the workflow in OpenMAINT.

 |